 6. Building for stability

 How can we meet our needs without killing the planet?

-As I explained in episode five, one of design's major functions is to identify and resolve false dichotomies.
+As I explained in Episode 5, one of design's major functions is to identify and resolve false dichotomies.
 And our convenience versus the planet's survival?
 Well, that's the biggest false dichotomy of our time.